Now you can compensate for your flight by physically removing your CO₂ emissions from the atmosphere with high quality carbon removal projects

 Make your removal permanent

-Remove your emissions and keep them out of the atmosphere for hundreds of years, through hybrid and engineered methods such as biochar, bio-oil and blue carbon.
+Remove your emissions and keep them out of the atmosphere for hundreds of years through hybrid and engineered methods such as biochar, bio-oil, aquatic biomass sinking and enhanced weathering.

 Caclulate cost >